Note: This article reflects functional and UI changes introduced in MSIX Hero 0.3.32.0.

 Now back to MSIX Hero.
 The app has an ability to create attachable VHD disks + necessary scripts to test app attach out.
 This just eliminates a few manual steps that the user otherwise must do before getting any app attached.
 The automation built into the tool closely follows the steps from the following website:

 Here is a UI for it.
-The dialog can be found in the EDIT > MSIX app attach VHD generator accessible from the main ribbon.
+The dialog can be found in the TOOLS > MSIX app attach VHD generator accessible from the main ribbon.

 The official cookbook from Microsoft uses PowerShell script which relies on the presence of Hyper-V module.
 MSIX Hero does this a little different (using system diskutils) and as such does not require Hyper-V modules at all.